inancalp/TicTacToe/README.md

 # What I Learned
-['Variables and Data Types', 'Lists and Sets', 'Conditional Statements', 'Loops', 'Functions', 'String Manipulation', ...]
+- Variables and Data Types
+- Lists and Sets
+- Conditional Statements
+- Loops
+- Functions
+- String Manipulation
+- And more fundamental concepts ...